Edition for Web Developers — Last Updated 17 December 2024

 ", set chosen to currentNavigable's traversable navigable.

-", there exists a navigable whose target name is the same as name,
+", and there exists a navigable that is the result of

 Otherwise, a new top-level traversable is being requested, and what happens depends on the user agent's configuration and abilities — it is determined by the rules given for the first applicable option from the following list: